Zyzonix/VSC-FileHeaderComment-v2/README.md

 ## Usage
 By default you don't have to set anything.
 It will detect most programming language for appropriate comment syntax.

-Execute it from `Command Pallete` (menu View - Command Pallete...) then type command below:
+Execute it from `Command Pallete` (menu View - Command Pallete... or ctrl+shift+p) then type command below:

 1. `FileHeaderComment: Insert Default Template at Cursor`
 2. `FileHeaderComment: Select from Available Templates`